lmorg/murex/docs/FAQ.supported-platforms.md

 * Windows sends parameters as a single string rather than an array of string.
-  This is to retain backwards compatibility with DOS but it breaks the way how quotation marks and escaping works. _murex_ will compile an array of parameters based on the quotation strings (there are 3 different types of quotations in _murex_), infixed variables, subshells, etc. These would not be honoured by any Windows commands because every Windows application then has to handle how the one long string of parameters is chopped up into different arguments; how quotation marks are handles, spaces, escaping, etc. This means
+  This is to retain backwards compatibility with DOS but it breaks the way how quotation marks and escaping works.
+Murex will compile an array of parameters based on the quotation strings (there are 3 different types of quotations in Murex), infixed variables, subshells, etc. These would not be honoured by any Windows commands because every Windows application then has to handle how the one long string of parameters is chopped up into different arguments; how quotation marks are handles, spaces, escaping, etc. This means